-The increase in personnel related expenses is due to an increase in payroll costs and stock-based compensation resulting from expanding our administrative team.
+The increase in personnel related expenses is due to an increase in payroll costs and stock-based compensation resulting from expanding our administrative team during the past twelve months.
 The increase in professional fees is due to an increase in accounting, audit, tax, and legal services provided to the Company to support public company requirements.
-The increase in insurance costs is due primarily to director and officer insurance expense in relation to the Merger.
+The increase in insurance costs is due primarily to director and officer insurance expense in relation to being a public company.
 The increase in non-income taxes is due to a sales tax contingency liability as we may owe additional sales and use taxes in various jurisdictions.
-The increase in facilities related and other expenses is due primarily to \$1.3 million of certain one-time expenses, a \$0.4 million one-time payment to a former employee, and increases in software subscription fees, board of director compensation and facility-related costs.
+The increase in other expenses is due primarily to \$1.7 million of certain one-time expenses, a \$0.4 million one-time payment to a former employee, and a \$0.5 million increase in IT and software subscription costs, offset by \$0.7 million of non-capitalizable transaction costs incurred during the nine months ended September 30, 2021 related to the Merger.